-When it comes to employee retention strategies, HR departments need to track specific measurables.
-By tracking statistics such as employee retention rate and turnover cost, you have a way to measure the effectiveness of new HR initiatives such as a formal onboarding program or starting to offer health benefits.
+When it comes to employee retention, business owners and HR departments need to track specific metrics to make sure the organization isn’t losing employees to other opportunities at too high a rate.
+By tracking specific statistics like employee retention rates and turnover costs, you have a clear way to measure the effectiveness of new HR initiatives, such as a formal onboarding program or starting to offer health benefits.

 This article provides an overview of how to calculate your employee retention rate, why employee retention strategies matter, and a best practices checklist for employee retention.

 Your employee retention rate is a helpful statistic to calculate to see how well you’re retaining top talent.
 Employee retention rates can serve as a benchmark to measure success as you make organizational changes.
 That’s why calculating it should be periodic exercise to see where you stand (typically quarterly or biannually).

 To calculate your employee retention rate, you’ll divide the number of employees at the beginning of a period (like a month or quarter) by the total number of employees at the end of that period to get the percentage.

 Employees at the beginning of January: 39

 Number of employees at the end of the period: 39 - 5 = 34

 Beginning of the period headcount/End of period headcount = 34/39 = .87 = 87%

 Standard employee retention rates are anywhere from 70%–90%, but vary greatly by industry and calculation method.
 For example, you can measure your retention rate based solely on voluntary turnover to assess company culture, or you could choose to include all of your terminated employees for a high-level view of overall performance.